ShovalMessica/NAST/eval/readme.md

 - **Continuous Global Representation**: Set `config[num_units]["continuous_global"]` to `True`.

-By setting these configuration options, you can effectively control how the tokenizer processes and outputs speech data, making it suitable for your specific research needs in speaker information evaluation.
+By setting these configuration options, you can easily choose how the output representation, making it suitable for your specific needs in speaker information evaluation.

 **Run the Probing Task**: Follow the detailed steps provided in the [textlesslib speaker probing guide](https://github.com/facebookresearch/textlesslib/tree/main/examples/speaker_probing) to execute the probing task.